LBL-EESA/alquimia-dev/doc/api/APIv0_functions.rst

 Details of the engine independent API and wrapper interface.

-Alquimia is intended for mixed language environments: a C/C++ based driver can call a fortran based engine or vice versa.
+Alquimia is intended for mixed language environments: a C/C++ based driver can call a FORTRAN based engine or vice versa.
 The common language for mixed language programming is pure C. All function parameters must be either: